erfangc/ReactTable/README.md

 *requires [react.js](https://github.com/facebook/react)*

 ####Note:
-master -> is now on tracking the unreleased version 2 of ReactTable.
+`master` is now on tracking the unreleased version 2 of ReactTable.
 This version represents the data as a tree instead of a 2D array.
 There are many benefits.
 See `legacy-version-1` branch for the old code

 [See a Demo Here](http://erfangc.github.io/ReactTable/)